torik135/firebase-chat-app/README.md

 # firebase-chat-app
-chat app using firebase, react and gunjs
+chat app using firebase and react